lyteword/chspurgeon-tod/volume-4/psalm-81.md

 **Verse 16.**

-1\.Spiritual dainties.
+1\.
+Spiritual dainties.

-2\.By whom provided.
+2\.
+By whom provided.

-3\.To whom given.
+3\.
+To whom given.

-4\.With what result—"satisfied."
+4\.
+With what result—"satisfied."